ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 - Sept TBD: All other events, including [partnership](/year/2023/info/call-participation/partnerships) (TVCG, CG&amp;A, SIGGRAPH, and VR) presentations

-Video previews are a great opportunity to publicize your work or event to a wide audience and invite people to join your presentation and read your paper.
-Video previews are accessible from the conference website on the VIS YouTube channel prior to, during, and after the conference.
+Video Previews are a great opportunity to publicize your work or event to a wide audience and invite people to join your presentation and read your paper.
+Video Previews are accessible from the conference website on the VIS YouTube channel prior to, during, and after the conference.

-Video previews are linked from the conference’s webpage and will be compiled into ‘trailers’, one for each session.
+Video Previews are linked from the conference’s webpage and will be compiled into ‘trailers’, one for each session.
 There will be no Fast-Forward session this year.

 <!--
 At least one author for each accepted